schefm2/Lab_6/README.md

 - [x] Worksheet 11
 - [x] Pseudocode
 - [x] Test ranger functionality, design solutions to its problems
+- [x] Gather data for Lab 6 (gain settings, *ask if we need plots for all gain settings for both ranger and nonranger runs*)
+- [x] Lab 6 Checkoff
+- [x] Updated pseudocode for Lab 6
+- [x] Circuit schematics for Lab 5 & 6
+- [x] Ask if Lab 6 data just needs to be under, over, crit damped, unstable, optimal, and optimal with ranger

 ## Sydney
 - [x] Reconfigure ports